polyfant/hulta_pregnancy_app/STACK.md

 ## Frontend

 ### Core Technologies
--   React 18+ with TypeScript
+-   React 18+ with TypeScript <--- we are removing this and going svelte for the future, need speed boost!--->
 -   Vite for build tooling
 -   TanStack Query for data fetching
 -   Chart.js & Nivo for visualizations